Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/README.md

 ## Getting Started

-To excercise and walk through the different hardware debug methodologies, it is required to clone the git repository, get the design files ready to build, and generate the hardware image file (`sd_card.img`).
+To exercise and walk through the different hardware debug methodologies, clone the git repository, get the design files ready to build, and generate the hardware image file (`sd_card.img`).

 Make sure you set the environment variables as explained in this [link](../README.md#Introduction).